Make a Li-ion battery charging pack for your Xbox 360 controller.

 With quick assembly and the 8 screws reinstalled the assembly is complete.
-I also added some feet to the bottom to keep the plastics from wearing away further underneath.
-With a very light sanding I was able to remove the advertisements from Nyko.
+Also adding some feet to the bottom to keep the plastics from wearing away further underneath.
+With a very light sanding the labeling can be removed to make sure it doesn’t say Nyko or fool anyone into thinking it’s a regular Xbox Charger.
 It’s ready for a sticker stating what this charger really is.
 It’s very important to label things boys and girls.
 Or else you may have someone shove a NiMh battery into this charger and be in for a rude surprise.
 BOOM!

 Upon power up the unit is blue and it flashes red 3 times a second searching for a lithium battery.
 When I install a battery it switches to red and begins charging it up.
 Upon charging it will switch to a solid blue with no flashing.
 Because of the positioning of the lithium circuits inside it lined up perfectly with the clear ABS arrows of the original charger.

 Afterthoughts of Lithium Ion Xbox 360 Charger building.